-But what can a typical small business owner do to protect their network from these threats that are broadcasted in so many ways?
+But what can a typical small business owner do to protect their network from these threats broadcasted in so many ways?
 Dangers lurk at every turn on the Internet.
-There are thousands of attacks or areas of security that could be discussed, but I am going to try and focus on three general nuisances associated with today’s computers: viruses, spyware, and traditional “hackers” that will intentionally try to exploit your computer systems for various reasons.
-All of these attacks, although different, serve a specific purpose for the attacker, yet basically translate into three things for a business: lost productivity, lost data, and the end result… lost money.
+Thousands of attacks or areas of security could be discussed.
+Still, I will focus on three general nuisances associated with today’s computers: viruses, spyware, and traditional “hackers” that will intentionally try to exploit your computer systems for various reasons.
+All of these attacks, although different, serve a specific purpose for the attacker, yet translate into three things for a business: lost productivity, lost data, and the result… lost money.

 RELATED ARTICLES :

-- Software Finding The Best Small Business Of Scheduling
+- Software Finding The Best Small Business For Scheduling

 - Best Small Business Tips and Ideas